 The grow-guide section of Cannabis Pocket Reference is extensive, detailed and well written.
 While the approach of dividing a marijuana plant’s needs into the four classical elements (Earth – roots & medium, Water – water & nutrients, Fire – lighting & electricity, Air – ventilation & temperature) may seem a little odd at first it plays well to the style of the guide which makes a solid effort to be readable as well as technically informative.

 The guide covers everything from seed germination to harvest and every section is well laid out with useful images, links to real world products and many handy items such as for example feed charts and soil mixes.
-Moving on to the Cannabis Pocket Reference’s other sections, the strain guide is decent (but of course you’ll always be able to find one or two of your personal favorites missing from any strain guide) although the Visual RX section detailing common pest and nutrient deficiency problems could be a little stronger and more detailed, what information and images it does have, are useful.
+Moving on to the Cannabis Pocket Reference’s other sections, the strain guide is decent (but of course you’ll always be able to find one or two of your personal favorites missing from any strain guide) although the Visual RX section detailing common pest and nutrient deficiency problems could be a little stronger and more detailed, the information and images it does have, are useful.
 The Alchemy section of the app is another out and out winner; mirroring the grow guide’s level of detail on subjects from vaporizing, culinary uses and the production of hash and hash oil.

 All things considered, there’s more than enough help and information in this app to get a new grower up and running, and even seasoned growers should find the alchemy section a good way to pass some time and wet their appetites before harvest day.

 Offering the opportunity to satisfy the organizational streak (or mild OCD) in many growers is Grow Buddy (free, $2.99 for full version) from Fred Tarasevicius.
-This organizer and tracking tool helps a grower take total control of their operation with the ability to record, chart and analyze an array of critical data (pH, temperature, feeds and more) and work on custom feeding schedules.
+This organizer and tracking tool helps growers take total control of their operation with the ability to record, chart and analyze an array of critical data (pH, temperature, feeds and more) and work on custom feeding schedules.

 The level of control you can achieve with Grow Buddy is simply astounding: It can track and assign schedules for individual plants as they move from your cloner to the main veg room, between tables within a room and between rooms as they switch from veg to flower.
 Notes and schedules can be added individually to plants, to every plant in a room or every plant on a table within a room with ease.
-With an additional download (free) of Zxing Team’s Barcode Scanner you can even assign scan-able barcodes to rooms and plants for that final level of tech geekery.
+With an additional download (free) of Zxing Team’s Barcode Scanner, you can even assign scan-able barcodes to rooms and plants for that final level of tech geekery.

-The tracking doesn’t end there though: Grow Buddy also allows you to record and add notes to your equipment, which can be invaluable in monitoring when warranties expire, when you think your carbon filter is likely to need recharging or HPS bulbs replacing.
+The tracking doesn’t end there, though: Grow Buddy also allows you to record and add notes to your equipment, which can be invaluable in monitoring when warranties expire when you think your carbon filter is likely to need recharging or HPS bulbs replacing.

 Grow Buddy won’t be for everyone: some growers never keep a note of anything and decide nutrient mixes as they go along, but for those of us who need to be more thorough this has to be the most useful app released so far.
 The reason being it’s the best use of the technology: all of the other apps listed here could work about as well in another format (like a book or website) but Grow Buddy makes a routine chore measurably easier and more enjoyable in a way that only a smartphone app can.